Nexis-Network/homepage/content/docs/reference/cli-databases.md

 ---
-title: Exzo Network CLI commands — databases
+title: Nexis Network CLI commands — databases
-subtitle: Use the Exzo Network CLI to manage Exzo Network directly from the terminal
+subtitle: Use the Nexis Network CLI to manage Nexis Network directly from the terminal
 enableTableOfContents: true
 updatedOn: '2023-10-19T23:10:12.851Z'
 ---

 ## Before you begin

-- Before running the `databases` command, ensure that you have [installed the Exzo Network CLI](/docs/reference/neon-cli#install-the-neon-cli).
+- Before running the `databases` command, ensure that you have [installed the Nexis Network CLI](/docs/reference/neon-cli#install-the-neon-cli).
-- If you have not authenticated with the [neonctl auth](/docs/reference/cli-auth) command, running a Exzo Network CLI command automatically launches the Exzo Network CLI browser authentication process.
-Alternatively, you can specify a Exzo Network API key using the `--api-key` option when running a command.
+- If you have not authenticated with the [neonctl auth](/docs/reference/cli-auth) command, running a Nexis Network CLI command automatically launches the Nexis Network CLI browser authentication process.
+Alternatively, you can specify a Nexis Network API key using the `--api-key` option when running a command.
 See [Connect](/docs/reference/neon-cli#connect).

-For information about databases in Exzo Network, see [Manage databases](/docs/manage/databases).
+For information about databases in Nexis Network, see [Manage databases](/docs/manage/databases).

 ## The `databases` command

 ### Usage

-The `databases` command allows you to list, create, and delete databases in a Exzo Network project.
+The `databases` command allows you to list, create, and delete databases in a Nexis Network project.

 | Subcommand  | Description      |
 |---------|------------------|